Department B: Infrastructure, Networks, Mobility and Logistics

 - Process modeling; Analysis, certification and processing of traffic and travel data;

 - Traffic management and traffic control methods and technologies;

-The Laboratory is also responsible for the design, planning, management and maintenance of the infrastructures for multimodal transport systems and networks, research into the impacts of climate change phenomena (adaptation and prevention) and extreme weather events and natural hazards.
+- Design, management and maintenance of multimodal transport infrastructures and networks for averting the impacts of climate change (adaptation and prevention), related to severe weather events and physical catastrophes;

 Responsible: G. Aifadopoulou

 The laboratory B4 deals with the organisation, operation, management and optimization of freight transport systems, logistics, and the management of supply chains in urban, national, regional and international levels.
-The emphasis is in the intermodal chain utilization at national and international levels where the Lab B4 cooperates with the relevant Labs C1 and C2 (dealing with maritime and air transport systems).
-In addition, the Laboratory B4 in dealing with urban freight transport (UFT) and urban logistics solutions does so in cooperation with Sector C especially as regards the interfaces of ports and airports with the rest of the urban area.
+The emphasis is in the intermodal chain utilization at national and international levels.
+In addition, the Laboratory B4 is dealing with urban freight transport (UFT) and urban logistics solutions.

 Indicatively the areas of activity of Laboratory B4 include:

 - Supply chain (SC) benchmarking;

 - Upgrading of the existing Supply Chains through the improvement of their individual logistics operations;